Kerma0/Pryv-First-App/README.md

   * url/?pryv-domain={custom pryv domain} (example: pryv.io).
   * url/?pryv-domain={custom register domain} (example: reg.pryv.io).

+Note that this parameter will override the domain set in the `config.json` file.

-A `config.json` is available at the root of the repository:
+The `config.json` file is available at the root of the repository:
 ```
 {
   "http": {